 Applications for Research Institute membership are considered by a panel consisting of all Research Institute Directors.
 Outcomes will be communicated via email from the Research and Innovation Services team soon after the panel meet.

-If you wish to apply for membership of a Research Institute please find the relevant forms and guidance here.
-If you feel you have circumstances which have impaired your ability to carry out research please use the confidential disclosure for this to be taken into consideration.
+If you wish to apply for membership of a Research Institute please contact Dr Sarah Theobald, firstname.lastname@example.org.
+If you feel you have circumstances which have impaired your ability to carry out research you should complete a confidential disclosure for this to be taken into consideration.

 Members of Research Institutes will have protected time to maximise their research output which may involve additional time when compared to staff who are not in a Research Institute.
 This extra time for research should be used to generate outcomes which are agreed at appraisal and regularly reviewed.

 Membership of Research Institutes will be reviewed on an annual basis.

 Research activities and outcomes will be recorded via the university’s Comprehensive Research Information System, Pure.
 If activities and outcomes have not been met then membership of the Research Institute may cease and the time allocated for research may be reduced.

 During initial discussions with academics it has become clear that colleagues who are not members of Research Institutes should not be made to feel 'second class’.
 New career pathways set out in the draft Higher Academic Award regulations gives a clear set of criteria for career development in three broad areas namely, Research and Development, Teaching and Innovation and Engagement.
 It is hoped that by clearly valuing activities other than research, individuals who are not members of Research Institutes will not feel disenfranchised.